algorandfoundation/TEALScript/docusaurus/docs/guides/types/numbers.md

 ### Overflows

 During runtime, there will be an overflow check upon storage of values, returning values, or type casting.
-This means there is no type checking of intermediate values of math operations, with the exception of uint64 math.
+This means there is no type checking of intermediate values of math operations.
 This means the following example will NOT throw an error, even though the intermediate value of `a + b` is larger than the max `uint8` value.

 ```ts
 const a: uint8 = 255